aio-libs/aiokafka/docs/consumer.rst

 :ref:`Difference between aiokafka and kafka-python <kafka_python_difference>`.

-``aiokafka`` will join the group on ``consumer.start()`` and will send heartbeats in the background even if the consumer makes no progress.
-It will also commit offsets in autocommit mode strictly by time in the background.
+``aiokafka`` will join the group on ``consumer.start()`` and will send heartbeats in the background, keeping the group alive, same as Java Client.
+But in the case of a rebalance it will also done in the background.

+Offset commits in autocommit mode is done strictly by time in the background (in Java client autocommit will not be done if you don't call ``poll()`` another time).